Boston police officer shot, suspect killed in shootout following Roxbury traffic stop

 Two officers attempting to conduct a motor vehicle stop in the area of 102 Gerard St. around 2:20 a.m. exchanged gunfire with the suspect, according to Boston Police Commissioner William G. Gross.

-One of the officers, whose name has not been released, was shot in the upper torso.
-He was transported to Boston Medical Center.
+One of the officers, whose name has not been released, was shot in the upper torso and taken to Boston Medical Center with what were considered non-life-threatening injuries.

-The suspect, who sources tell 7News’ Steve Cooper is Kasim Kahrim, was found a couple blocks away in the area of 90 George St., Gross said.
+The suspect, who sources tell 7News’ Steve Cooper is Kasim Kahrim, was found in a vehicle couple blocks away in the area of 90 George St. and pronounced dead, Gross said.

 No one else was inside the vehicle when it was found, Gross added.